telerik/maui-docs/controls/navigationview/item.md

 	* `Header`&mdash;The navigation item is placed in the header area of the `NavigationViewPane` control.
 	* `Footer`&mdash;The navigation item is placed in the footer area of the `NavigationViewPane` control.

+>note The content area is scrollable, while the header and the footer are sticky.

 ## Setting Selection

 The .NET MAUI `NavigationViewItem` exposes the following properties related to the item selection: